assegaf/siptowhatsapp/README.md

 We will provide prefix to dial .. (example : 00111) usually 5 digit prefix, then you can dial with country code like : 00111628979993336  ( 62 is country code Indonesia)

+Set codec to G722 for HD Audio Quality (wideband), Its recommended because WhatsApp use 16k sample rate.
+There is always customer who want low quality audio (narrowband 8k samplerate), use G711 ULAW Codec.

+We dont support any other codec.

 (after we set sip2wa to connect ) Then You can dial sip user : sip2wa_1001 with The Caller, Caller ID, changed to destination B Number. example this dial plan in asterisk :

 same => n,Set(CALLERID(all)=${EXTEN})

-Set codec to G722 for HD Audio Quality, not G711 Low Quality

 **a.
 IP PBX Server on the Internet with public IP. someone else with softphone or IP Phone that use random ip /4g internet or/and behind nat can connect As Extension (using user/pass) example 101 can dial to 102, no signaling issue, no audio issue.
 (What is softphone example: Microsip/LinPhone)**